20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

-A Deadly Poacher
+A Deadly Poacher No One Saw Coming

 No one in England had ever heard of Javier 'Chicharito' Hernandez before he signed for Manchester United in the summer of 2010 from Chivas.
 Brought to England by the legendary Sir Alex Ferguson, the comparisons to Ole Gunnar Solskjaer were almost instant.
 Never really nailing down a regular starting place, Hernandez was nevertheless one of the most crucial cogs in the last few years of Sir Alex's reign.